Blobify publishes plain JSON to your bucket. Your app reads it directly. No API, no rate limits, no vendor lock-in.

 Did you know?

 We don't charge for requests, storage, or bandwidth.
-Content lives in your own S3/R2 bucket — you pay your cloud provider directly at their rates.
+Content lives in your own S3/R2 bucket.
+You pay your cloud provider directly at their rates.

 For teams that need a more tailored setup, pricing shape, or rollout.